QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 ![lifecycle](lifecycle.svg)

-Personal, I saw often the usage of the word "maintainer" to talk about the ones that keep maintaining the project, at least in IT projects.
+Personal, I barely never saw
+the use of run/exploitation-team, but I'm seing quite a lot "maintainer", at least in IT projects.

 <hr class="sl">